 At a Glance

-- Tasks: Investigate and address pollution, noise, and nuisance issues in the community.
+- Tasks: Investigate and address pollution, noise, and nuisance issues in a methodical manner.

 - Company: Join a local authority dedicated to environmental protection in the West of England.

-- Benefits: Competitive pay, potential for contract extension, and impactful work.
+- Benefits: Competitive pay based on experience, with potential for contract extension.

-- Why this job: Make a real difference in your community while developing valuable skills in environmental regulation.
+- Why this job: Make a real impact on your community while developing valuable skills in environmental regulation.

 A local authority client of mine on the West of England are seeking an experienced Environmental Protection Officer to join their team for 6 months with a view of an extension.